 Right now my main trouble is trying to weed the onion beds.
 I’ve left the bed alone to allow the bulbules to root, but that means the spreading weeds are getting out of control.
 Sigh, always something, huh??

 Finally, I’m carrying on my weekly blessing basket tradition.
 RancherMan & I meet with a church study group one day each week.
 Many in the class are either older or don’t garden anymore.
 So I’ve started something I’m calling a “Blessing Basket“.
 I’ve vowed to put everything I harvest on that day into my Blessing Basket and take it with me to class to share the love.
 The reaction has been amazing!

 The contents change every week depending upon what I’m harvesting.
 There may be green beans, cucumbers, a large head of garlic, cantaloupe, some herbs such as rosemary, sage, basil and oregano.
 And I even include the fresh eggs my girls laid that day.
-These days the basket is typically filled with herbs, cantaloupe & pumpkin.
+These days the basket is typically filled with herbs & peppers.
 When I plant my fall garden I’ll be able to continue offering green beans too.